Grenfell Tower fire: Criminal

 On 15 June 2017, Metropolitan Police Commander Stuart Cundy announced that a criminal investigation had been opened to establish if there was any case for charges to be brought.
-On 27 July 2017 Police issued a public notice to residents saying that they had "reasonable grounds" to suspect that both the Royal Borough of Kensington and Chelsea and the Kensington and Chelsea Tenant Management Organisation "may have committed" corporate manslaughter.
+On 27 July 2017, police issued a public notice to residents saying that they had "reasonable grounds" to suspect that both the Royal Borough of Kensington and Chelsea and the Kensington and Chelsea Tenant Management Organisation "may have committed" corporate manslaughter.
 Senior representatives of both organisations are likely to face police interviews under caution.
 More than sixty companies and organisations are associated with Grenfell Tower, and as of July 2017, police were keeping open all options for a range of possible charges.
 These include manslaughter, corporate manslaughter, misconduct in public office and fire safety offences.

 In an interview with the London Evening Standard on 7 August 2017, the Director of Public Prosecutions, Alison Saunders, said investigations are at an early stage and nothing is ruled out.
 Mrs Saunders said it was more important to build strong cases than to rush to court, and that the DPP had yet to see the evidence.
 Health and safety legislation and other criminal laws will be considered.
-If proven, the offence of Gross Negligence Manslaughter carries a maximum life sentence, with a guideline minimum of twelve years.
-For such a charge the prosecution must show sufficient evidence to pass a four stage "Adomako Test" proving a reprehensible breach of duty of care which caused or contributed to the victims' death.
+If proven, the offence of gross negligence manslaughter carries a maximum life sentence, with a guideline minimum of twelve years.
+For such a charge the prosecution must show sufficient evidence to pass a four-stage "Adomako Test" proving a reprehensible breach of duty of care which caused or contributed to the victims' death.

 On 7 June 2018, BBC News reported that the Met Police are investigating the London Fire Brigade for using the "Stay Put" policy.
 Possible criminal offences under the Health and Safety at Work Act are under consideration.

 As of 7 June 2019, thirteen interviews had been held under caution with more expected, and 7,100 statements had been taken from witnesses, family members, emergency service personnel and others.
-In March 2019, it was revealed that no criminal charges are due to be brought before late 2021.
-The Metropolitan Police explained that all evidence had to be considered before a case could be put before the Crown Prosecution Service.
-Phase 2 of the public enquiry is unlikely to start before 2020, and no case can be brought until after the report has been published.
+In March 2019, the Met Police said that no criminal charges were likely before late 2021.

+Police investigations are independent from the Inquiry and cannot use it directly as evidence, although it will be studied carefully.
+Following publication on 4 September 2024, Met Police said it would take "at least 12–18 months" before cases could be presented.
+The CPS stated they did not expect any charging decisions before the end of 2026.